 Also, with a good payment history, some banks will convert the secured account into an unsecured line of credit within one or two years.

 While checking credits reports and demonstrating the ability to use credit properly are good initial steps, people ultimately want to know how long it will take to get the credit they need to buy a car or new home.
 Generally, most people are able to obtain conventional mortgage funding two years after they receive a discharge of their debts.

-Other steps you can take to rehabilitate your credit include learning to live on a responsible budget, paying your bills on time and not maxing out your new lines of credit.
-It is also important to remember that even though you are taking the right steps, it will take some time to completely heal your credit report.
+Other steps you can take to rehabilitate your credit include learning to live on a responsible budget, paying your bills on time, and not maxing out your new lines of credit.
+Even though you are taking the right steps, it will take some time to completely heal your credit report.

 Experience has shown that many people after bankruptcy go on to reestablish their credit and are glad they filed.
-If you feel like you are falling behind on your bills or mortgage, it is important to get help early on in the process.
+If you feel you’re falling behind on your bills or mortgage, it’s important to get help early in the process.
 Speaking with an experienced bankruptcy attorney, can inform you of your options both before and after bankruptcy.